Determined BSS based on time-frequency masking and its application to harmonic vector analysis: Harmonic Vector Analysis (HVA): A Novel BSS Method Based on the Harmonic Structure

 For further demonstration, the mask of HVA for each iteration is shown in Fig.\:\ref{fig:maskEachIter}.
 This figure is visualization of the first 5 iterations of the experimental result ($\alpha=\mu_1=\mu_2=1$, Mixture A) in Section \ref{subsec:HVAbasicProp}.
 At the 1st iteration, the masks seem somewhat random because the cepstrum thresholding was performed for each time segment independently.
 Then, the update of the demixing filter collects the information of the mask for all time segments via $\mathbf{X}^\mathrm{H}\mathbf{y}$ (see Algorithm \ref{alg:X'y}).
 By using the updated demixing filter, each signal was enhanced, which made the cepstrum thresholding able to adapt to the spectral patterns better in the later iterations.
 As can be seen in the figure, the mask rapidly captured the spectral patterns in the first few iterations.

 Since the cepstrum thresholding simultaneously processes all frequency components, the mask exhibited vertical patterns.
 That is, the effect of the demixing filer at some frequency propagates vertically to all the other frequencies.
-Such masks that simultaneously handle all frequencies should be able to solve the permutation problem to some extent.
+Such masks that simultaneously handle all frequencies can solve the permutation problem to some extent.
+Note that, since this paper considers the time-invariant model in Eq.~\eqref{eq:mixingProcess}, permutation across the time does not occur.
+If the cepstrum thresholding is used in a time-varying situation, the permutation across the time should be treated by some additional technique.